typedb/typedb/docs/pages/docs/10-resources/windows-os.md

 ## Windows Support

-GRAKN is currently not supported natively on Windows.
+Grakn is currently not supported natively on Windows.

 Your current options are:
 - a virtual machine with Ubuntu (eg. [VirtualBox](https://www.virtualbox.org/wiki/Downloads))